bad64/PythonPad/README.md

 >
 > Due to the sheer variety in rulesets, what they allow and forbid, TO bias, and so forth, *I cannot guarantee your box will at all times be able to comply with every ruleset.* Compliance is therefore left to the care of the end user (aka you, most likely).
 I will not take the blame for rule infringement, regarding neither the software (this repo), the board, or its physical enclosure.
 >
 > Basically if you show up at a major and TOs send you packing because your controller breaks stuff, it's a **Skill Issue** on your end.
-Consider yourselves warned &#x2665;&#xfe0f;
+Consider yourselves warned :heart:
 > <sup>Generally I would just create a per-ruleset config file but you do you</sub>

 ## What it do